-There are many wonderful things that come along with winter holidays like kissing under the mistletoe, lots of coffee, and homemade peppermint fudge.
+Many wonderful things come along with the winter holidays like kissing under the mistletoe, Gingerbread Lattes, and Homemade Peppermint Fudge.

-Unfortunately, bills, lack of energy, and dry skin come with this time of year too.
+Unfortunately, extra bills, hectic schedules, and dry skin come with this time of year too.

 While it’s easy to notice dry skin on our bodies, we often forget that our lips are skin too.
 When cold, dry weather hits, our lips are completely exposed and easily become chapped and rough.
 No lipstick can save you at that point!

-Fortunately, we can take care of our lips with a homemade lip scrub and homemade lip balm, each made with just three simple ingredients you probably already have in your kitchen!
+Fortunately, we can take care of our lips with an exfoliating lip scrub homemade in just a few minutes, and homemade lip balm, both with just three simple ingredients!

-Before I get into the tutorial, let’s talk about what’s inside these amazing beauty items.
+Before I get into the DIY lip scrub recipe tutorial, let’s talk about what’s inside these amazing beauty items.

 Coffee Grounds